matthewjdenny/ISSR_Data_Management_Web_Scraping_2017/README.md

 # ISSR Data Management and Web Scraping Workshops: 2017

-This Git repo is home to all of the materials you will need if you are taking either or both of the following ISSR workshops from May 22-25th, 2017: Data Management in R, and/or Practical Web and Text Scraping.
-Welcome to the workshop!
+This Git repo is home to all of the materials you will need if you are taking either or both of the following ISSR workshops:

+* **Data Management in R** (May 22-23, 2017).
+* **Practical Web and Text Scraping** (Mat 24-25, 2017).

 You can email me at <mdenny@psu.edu> or <matthewjdenny@gmail.com> with any questions.
-There are lots of materials available on my website at: <http://www.mjdenny.com/teaching.html>.
-To download the materials you see here, you will want to start by downloading a GUI client for Git.
+There are lots of additional materials available on my website at: <http://www.mjdenny.com/teaching.html>, but you will only need to look at the stuff linked to from this page in oder to be successful in this course.
+To download all of the materials associated with this course, you will want to start by downloading a GUI client for Git.

 * For Windows: <https://windows.github.com/>
 * For Mac: <https://mac.github.com/>